 You don’t have to live with stiff knees or limited mobility.
 Whether your stiffness is caused by a sports injury, arthritis, or everyday wear and tear, our specialists at Precision Orthopaedic Specialties offer cutting-edge treatments tailored to your needs.

-With expert care at four convenient locations in Chardon, Chagrin Falls, and Middlefield, OH, we are dedicated to helping patients of all ages restore function and relieve knee pain.
+With expert care at three convenient locations in Chardon, Chagrin Falls, and Middlefield, OH, we are dedicated to helping patients of all ages restore function and relieve knee pain.
 Our team of orthopedic experts provides personalized treatment plans to get you moving again—whether you’re an athlete looking to get back in the game or an active adult aiming to maintain a pain-free lifestyle.

 Don’t let knee stiffness slow you down.
 Schedule an appointment today and take the first step toward better knee health!